 - Satiety of low carb entrees – Average.
 For lunch one afternoon, I ordered a Power Menu Steak Bowl with extra ground beef, extra guacamole, and creamy jalapeno sauce for additional calories and that still wasn’t enough food.
 For the $8 I paid, I was hoping to be more full after eating it.
 I could have easily eaten one or two more Power Menu Bowls.
 For breakfast a few days later, I ordered a Mini Breakfast Skillet which was surprisingly filling.

-- Taste of low carb entrees – Excellent.
+- Taste of low carb entrees – Well Above Average.
 I have to give Taco Bell credit here.
 The Power Menu Bowl I ordered tasted amazing and indulgent.
 I didn’t feel like I was missing out by ordering it as opposed to the more carb-heavy options I used to order at Taco Bell in the past.
 The Mini Breakfast Skillet I ordered for breakfast is the best breakfast item I’ve had so far during this fast food challenge.

 Ordering a custom Power Menu Bowl without rice and beans certainly works as a low carb lunch or dinner.
 It’s somewhat expensive for what you get though.

 Part of me wonders if you would get better value by ordering two of their new Double Chalupas ($3.49 each), for example, and ask for them to omit the the Chalupa shells.
-Maybe one of my readers will try this.

 What I ordered

-It was good damn good.
+It was damn good.
 Gone in 30 seconds.
 I ate it so fast, that I was left wanting.
 I should have ordered two.
 I had to eat sliced ham, pepper jack cheese, and banana peppers at the house to feel good & satisfied.

 While doing some Taco Bell menu research the morning of writing this post, I discovered that they offered breakfast and had something on the $1 breakfast menu called the Mini Skillet.
 It came standard with eggs, nacho cheese sauce, pico de gallo and potatoes.
 By removing the potatoes and adding some extras, I thought I could build a filling low carb breakfast with it.

 So I raced back to Taco Bell at 10:30am to try it.
-I got the Mini Skillet with no potatoes and had them add extra steak, bacon, and guacamole.
+I got the Breakfast Mini Skillet with no potatoes and had them add extra steak, bacon, and guacamole.